bschelske/bschelske.github.io/README.md

 ## Usage

-To view the website, simply visit [insert GitHub Pages URL here].
+To view the website, simply visit https://bschelske.github.io.
 You can navigate through the different sections to learn more about me, my projects, or any other content I've included on the site.

 Thank you for visiting!